Smart Swaps are healthy, effective non-toxic alternatives to common store-bought items that you and your family use every day.

 I don't know about you, but I definitely don't want to drink plastic AND be responsible for more plastic waste.

-The SMART SWAP is loose leaf tea, you’ll reduce your exposure to plastic and it’s 100% compostable, win for you win for the planet.
+The SMART SWAP is loose leaf tea.
+You'll reduce your exposure to plastic and it's 100% compostable—a win for you and a win for the planet.
+I recommend checking out Grand River Tea, which is a Canada-based zero waste tea brand that carries a wide variety of sustainably-sourced teas—from herbal mint and earl grey, to strawberry cacao and chai.

 - If you are worried about polypropylene being left in your compost, don't compost the tea bag